 This post is brought to you by Bare Snacks, but all words and eats are my own.
 Thanks for supporting the sponsors that keep me hungry!

-Pumpkin apple oat energy balls made with oats, chia seeds, nut butter, pumpkin purée, and applesauce.
+Pumpkin apple bliss balls made with oats, chia seeds, nut butter, pumpkin purée, and applesauce.
 Add baked apple chips and pecans for some crunch!

 I’m writing this in my recliner next to windows so mottled with raindrops that the leaves on the trees look like an impressionistic painting.